richayanamandra/SumMedi/README.md

 ---

 ## ⚖️ License
 This project operates under the MIT License.
-Due to NIH restrictions, the raw UMLS datasets are **not** bundled in this repository.
-Users must license and obtain UMLS `.RRF` data directly from the National Library of Medicine.